vuongducphuong/documentation/content/applications/finance/accounting/reporting/year_end.rst

 - Reconcile all accounts on your **Balance Sheet**:

-  - Agree your bank balances in Odoo against your actual bank balances on your statements.
+  - Agree your bank balances in Leansoft against your actual bank balances on your statements.
 Utilize the **Bank Reconciliation** report to assist with this.